genceg/DSA210/README.md

 - **World Heatmaps** → Map geographic variations in both key predictors (e.g., HDI, ComfortIndex) and happiness scores to highlight regional patterns.

 5. **Conclusion**
+According to the p-tests, all of the p-scores for each hyptohesis is less than 0.05, which means that for each case (HDI, Comfort Index, FIFA Rankings, Physical Actvities, Internet Usage, Income Inequality), the null hypothesis (H₀) is rejected.
+In short, H₁,H₂,H₃,H₄,H₅, and H₆ are valid.